wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+### Usage/running the code:
+- The relevant analysis are all in the [Lane Lines Project.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/Lane%20Lines%20Project.ipynb) file
+-